streamr-dev/examples/Tutorials/mqtt/README.md

 ## 3 - Configure your device to publish to the Streamr Broker Node's MQTT interface

-Your broker's address is just its local IP address, assuming your device and your broker are on the same network, along with the port you opened as part of your broker init.
-E.g. mqtt://192.168.1.2:1883 (default port).
-Or localhost if they are on the same machine.

-This is a MQTT node publishing script (you may use something else here, like the Helium console).
-API key from the broker config in step 1:

 ### 3.1 - Presets
 In order to publish into our created streams we will need to have an instance of the broker running.